-Miss Hokusai doesn’t explore the artist’s plight so much as it explores the plight that effects every living person. Ōi Hokusai, a great painter, lives in the shadow of her father’s accomplishments, resigned—as his daughter—to play second fiddle.
-The anime opens introducing not the titular “Miss” of the movie but rather Katsushika Hokusai (her father)—a famous painter in Japan during its Edo period (only a few years before the fall of the samurai).
-His works, big and small, are adored by the public, granting him acclaim as an artist and paid work as a painter.
+Miss Hokusai doesn’t explore an artist’s plight so much as it explores a certain plight that effects every living person.
+O-Ei Hokusai, a great painter, lives in the shadow of her father’s accomplishments, resigned—as his daughter—to play second fiddle.
+The anime opens introducing not the titular “Miss” of the movie but rather the “Mister” (her father)—a famous painter in Japan during its Edo period (only a few years before the fall of the samurai).
+His works, big and small, are adored by the public, granting him acclaim as an artist and, more importantly, paid work.
 The two share a modest hut in Edo (Tokyo), a sanctuary where they create their inked master-works.
-Aside from one other painter, Zenjirō (a vagrant womanizer), living with them—and visits from wealthy clientele, a friendly “rival” painter, and a stray dog—the two live in relative seclusion.
+Aside from one other painter, Zenjirō (a vagrant womanizer), living with them—and visits from wealthy clientele, a friendly “rival” painter, and a stray dog—the father and daughter live in relative seclusion.

-Miss Hokusai is an upbeat, surreal and poignant take on the relationship between two real-life artists; exploring their roles as master and apprentice, student and teacher, and—most importantly—father and daughter.
+Miss Hokusai is an upbeat, surreal and poignant take on the relationship between two real-life artists; exploring their roles as master and apprentice, student and teacher, and—most importantly—parent and offspring.

-The most interesting aspect of Hokusai is the dynamic between Ōi and her father—who comes across as neither patriarchal nor demanding.
-There’s an in-built sternness to their relationship, both acknowledge the other as professionals, but there’s also an unspoken softness to them as well.
-An early scene demonstrates it best: Ōi and her father, Katsushika, are painting a mural of a dragon, on a piece of paper the size of a bedsheet.
-Just as Katsushika adds his final touches, Ōi—smoking a pipe—stumbles and accidentally spills some of the smoking ash onto the mural.
-The char (a little black dot) makes a barely visible difference, but to Katsushika’s painterly eye the piece is irrevocably ruined.
-He doesn’t scold Ōi—instead, he paints a stripe across the mural and walks out of the room. Ōi accepts what needs to happen next; she has to repaint the entire mural from scratch.
-The wordless understanding between them is interesting as it’s not built off any obvious father-daughter characteristics but something deeper and passionately impersonal.
-The animation in moments like these emphasize characters’ expressions so that they’re are easy to read, while never coming across as one-note or predictable.
+An early scene demonstrates it best: O-Ei and her father, Katsushika, are painting a mural of a dragon, on a piece of paper the size of a bedsheet.
+Just as Katsushika adds his final touches, O-Ei—smoking a pipe—stumbles and accidentally spills some of the burning ash onto the mural.
+The char (a measly spec) makes a barely visible difference, but to Katsushika’s painterly eye the piece might as well have caught fire.
+He doesn’t scold O-Ei—instead he leaves.
+O-Ei accepts what needs to happen next; she has to repaint the entire mural from scratch.
+The wordless understanding between them isn’t built off any obvious father-daughter stereotype but something truer and oddly impersonal.
+The animation in these moments emphasize characters’ expressions so that they’re are easy to read, while never coming across as one-note or predictable.

-The small vignettes (showcasing her bizarre artwork) are not bad sequences, they’re beautiful feats of animation, incomparable in design and valiantly dreamlike in conviction.
+The small vignettes in the film (showcasing her bizarre, expressive artwork) are not bad sequences, they’re beautiful feats of animation, incomparable in design and valiantly dreamlike in conviction.
 But with a story so grounded in the humanity of its characters, the otherworldly surrealism feel inversely void of that same human connection.